-- Hypocritical Humor: The Doctor tells Bill to let him do the talking when they meet Sutcliffe, saying the situation requires tact and diplomacy, and she has a bit of a temper.
+- Hypocritical Humour: The Doctor tells Bill to let him do the talking when they meet Sutcliffe, saying the situation requires tact and diplomacy, and she has a bit of a temper.
 He ends up punching Sutcliffe for lobbing racial insults at Bill.

 - I Ate WHAT?!: